pheidias1137/pheidias1137.github.io/_pages/frontpage.md

   <div class="intro">
     <p>
-      Hi, I'm Mihica Khare.
+      Greetings, this is Mihica
     </p>

     <p>
-      I'm interested in tech and anything which intrigues me
+      I write & opine about tech and other things which I find interesting
     </p>
   </div>